hps/docs-test/02-creditcard.md

 {% highlight js %}
 var cardHolder = {
+    // Zip is required, but pass over as much as you have
-    address: { zip: "47130" }    // Zip is the only required address field.
+    address: { zip: "47130" }
 };
 {% endhighlight %}